Why We Should Stop Overhyping Mediocre Indie Games: A Critical Look

 Summary

 This article critically examines why overhyping mediocre indie games can be problematic for both the industry and players.
-Summary List:
+Key Points:

 • The Game Awards 2023 faced criticism for nominating mediocre indie games, raising questions about the awards' credibility and selection criteria.